Jarrett Culver: Sophomore season

 Entering his sophomore season, Culver was named preseason All-Big 12 honorable mention.
 He was also one of 20 players to make the 2019 Jerry West Award watch list.
 Culver assumed a leading role in his second year, with the departures of key players Zhaire Smith and Keenan Evans.
 He made his debut on November 6, 2018, recording 16 points and 4 assists in an 87–37 win over Incarnate Word.
 On November 20, Culver scored 26 points against Nebraska to win most valuable player (MVP) honors at the Hall of Fame Classic.
 The next day, he became one of 20 players to be named to the Oscar Robertson Trophy midseason watch list.
 Culver erupted for 30 points, shooting 12-of-13 from the field, in a December 15 victory over Abilene Christian.
 Shortly after, he earned Big 12 Player of the Week honors.
-On March 9, 2019, Culver scored 31 points against Iowa State, which was not only a season-high, but also a career-high.
+On March 9, 2019, Culver scored 31 points against Iowa State, which was not only a season high, but also a career high.

 After leading the Red Raiders to a share of the Big 12 regular season title, he was named Big 12 Player of the Year at the end of conference play.
 In the quarterfinals of the 2019 Big 12 men's basketball tournament, despite him scoring 26 points and hauling in 10 rebounds, Culver and the Red Raiders were upset by #10 seed West Virginia.
-In the first round of the 2019 NCAA Division I men's basketball tournament, Culver nearly recorded a triple-double with 29 points, 8 rebounds, and 7 assists against #14 seed Northern Kentucky.
+In the first round of the 2019 NCAA Division I men's basketball tournament, Culver nearly recorded a triple-double with 29 points, 8 rebounds and 7 assists against #14 seed Northern Kentucky.
 In the second round, Culver helped lead to another win against #6 seed Buffalo, recording a double-double of 16 points and 10 rebounds.
-He also recorded 5 assists, 3 steals, and 2 blocks against #6 seed Buffalo.
-In the regional semifinals (the Sweet 16), he helped lead the Red Raiders to a historic upset over the #2 seed Michigan Wolverines, scoring 22 points.
+He also recorded 5 assists, 3 steals and 2 blocks against #6 seed Buffalo.
+In the regional semifinals (the Sweet 16), he helped lead the Red Raiders to a historic upset over the #2 seed Michigan, scoring 22 points.
 In the Regional Finals (the Elite Eight), he again led Texas Tech with 19 points and another upset against #1 seed Gonzaga, resulting in the program's first-ever appearance in the national semifinals (the Final Four).
-Culver struggled in the Final Four game against Michigan State, scoring 10 points on 3/12 shooting, in a 61–51 Texas Tech win.
-In the championship game, Culver again struggled, scoring 15 points on 5/22 shooting in an 85–77 overtime loss to Virginia.
+Culver struggled in the Final Four game against Michigan State, scoring 10 points on 3-of-12 shooting, in a 61–51 Texas Tech win.
+In the championship game, Culver again struggled, scoring 15 points on 5-of-22 shooting in an 85–77 overtime loss to Virginia.
 After the season, Culver declared for the 2019 NBA draft.